 Journaling is a simple exercise with huge benefits.
 Here are a few of the biggest ones:

 Keeping a journal can help to improve your mental health

-Keeping a journal can also help us to keep perspective, to regulate our emotions and to improve our sense of confidence and self-identity.
-All of these things can boost out emotional wellbeing and happiness.
+Keeping a journal can also help us to keep perspective, regulate our emotions, and improve our sense of confidence and self-identity.
+All of these things can boost our emotional wellbeing and happiness.

 A journal is a powerful tool for learning and development